-Consideration of highest and best use (HBU) for non-financial physical assets
+Consideration of highest and best use (HBU) for non-financial physical assets that a different use by market participants would maximise the value of the asset.

 Judgements about highest and best use must take into account the characteristics of the assets concerned, including restrictions on the use and disposal of assets arising from the asset's physical nature and any applicable legislative/contractual arrangements.